-As I described in Chapter 2, many contemporary grief theorists (Neimeyer, 1998; Bonanno & Kaltmann 1999; Stroebe & Schut 2001) emphasise 'meaning-making' as the 'central process in grieving' (Neimeyer, 1998, p.
-110), and whilst they agree that this is essential for any kind of adjustment or healing, they offer no direct formula for achieving this.
+Neimeyer (1998) and other contemporary grief theorists whose work I described in Chapter 2, (Bonanno & Kaltmann 1999; Stroebe & Schut 2001) emphasise 'meaning-making' as the 'central process in grieving'

+(Neimeyer, 1998, p.
+110), which they agree is essential for any kind of adjustment or healing, and whilst they offer no direct formula for achieving this, Frank (1995) champions the telling of stories.

-Frank (1995), however, advocates for story telling as a major way of achieving meaning and this is echoed powerfully in myriad works on the topic of bereavement and child loss.
-Wimpenny et al., 2006, p.
-113, in a thorough review of bereavement, found that 'the importance of individuals being able to tell their story is mentioned frequently,' whilst Dyregrov's study of bereaved parents' participation in research found that for the 75% who scored the experience as positive, the major positive was 'telling the story' (Dyregrov, 2004, p.
+This theme of 'telling the story' is echoed powerfully in myriad works on the topic of bereavement and child loss.
+Amongst these works is a thorough literature review on bereavement and bereavement care conducted by Aberdeen University in 2006, which found that 'the importance of individuals being able to tell their story is mentioned frequently' (Wimpenny et al., 2006, p.
+113).
+Another study of bereaved parents' participation in research reports that, for the 75% who scored the experience as positive, the major positive was 'telling the story' (Dyregrov, 2004, p.
 300).
-Riches and Dawson similarly describe giving the respondents the 'opportunity to tell the story from beginning to end' as 'amongst the most important findings in the project' (1996, p.
+Watson (1981) similarly reports that 80% of respondents in her study found the telling of their story therapeutic, whilst Riches and Dawson describe giving the respondents the 'opportunity to tell the story from beginning to end' as 'amongst the most important findings in the project' (1996, p.
 363).
-This was a major influence on the design of the research study underpinning this book, which also allowed participants to 'tell their story from beginning to end.'

-As this book and the research on which it is based both excavate a subject where stories are largely 'untold' or even 'unthinkable' (Cooper & Lousada, 2005), 'giving voice to people to tell their stories in their own words' can be seen as both 'cathartic and therapeutic' (Grafanaki, 1996 p.
-336), contrasting powerfully with what Cottle, describes as 'the myth of vulnerability' (2002, p.
+In exploring a subject where these stories are largely 'untold' or even 'unthinkable' (Cooper & Lousada, 2005), 'giving voice to people to tell their stories in their own words' can be seen as both 'cathartic and therapeutic' (Grafanaki,1996 p.
+336), and contrasts powerfully with what Cottle, in his paper on narrative, describes as 'the myth of vulnerability' (2002, p.
 536).
 This refers to the widespread notion that 'people of certain groups or those having had certain experiences are so 'damaged' that they cannot speak for themselves', and seems perhaps to underlie much of the popular depiction of bereaved parents as vessels of 'weariness and hopelessness' (Dent & Stewart, 2004, p.
 174).

-Cottle argues for the power of narratives in providing a meeting point between self and other where the teller has the potential to transform the listener in their mutual sharing of the story, a purpose that meets so many of the profound aims of the research on which this book is based.
+Cottle argues for the power of narratives in providing a meeting point between self and other where the teller has the potential to transform the listener in their mutual sharing of the story, a purpose that meets so many of the profound aims of this research.
+I therefore chose 'Telling the story' to be the main title of this thesis in recognition of the literature where this has been so widely reported as useful.
+The title also provides my own 'spark of resistance' to counter the 'untold' parental accounts of sudden and unexpected child death, providing the wider potential to respond in a humanly worthwhile way'.
+(Frosh, 1991, p.19).